ShahariarAhmad/DCMS_Laravel_Vue_SPA/README.md

 Custom License

-* You are only allowed to use it for your own learning purpose in a non commercial & private way.
+* You are only allowed to use it for your own learning purpose in a non-commercial & private manner.

-* You are not allowed to reupload this project anywhere.
+* You are not allowed to reupload this project or a customized version of it anywhere.